ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 # Remove contaminants

-It's inevitably that sequencing reads of Ribo-seq contain some contaminants from rRNA and tRNA.
+It's inevitably that sequencing reads of Ribo-Seq contain some contaminants from rRNA and tRNA.
 Hence, we should remove them to eliminate impacts from rRNA and tRNA prior to alignment.

 Firstly, we should get sequence of rRNA and tRNA from public sequence database such as NCBI or UCSC.